jasjisdo/Java8_vs_swift2_func/README.md

 ```

 ### conclusion #1
 The example code of this task is almost similar in swift and java8.
-Yes in java you have to write a bit more than in swift but the concepts are equivalent.
+Yes, in java you have to write a bit more than in swift but the concepts are equivalent.
 Please notice: the java expression `Integer::parseInt` represents `string -> Interger.parseInt(string)`.